talicopanda/social-media-influence-analysis/README.md

 # Introduction

-In this project our end goal is to verify the theoretical ground proposed in [Structure of Core-Periphery Communities](https://arxiv.org/abs/2207.06964) by analyzing how agents in a community influence each other on the content consumed and/or produced.
+In this project our end goal is to provide a framework to analyze in practice and verify the theoretical ground proposed in [Structure of Core-Periphery Communities](https://arxiv.org/abs/2207.06964) by studying how agents in a community influence each other with the content consumed and/or produced in a social network.

-More broadly, the aim of the project is to advance the understanding of social influence as a key feature of social media and a core mechanism underlying some of the main challenges emerging from the growing use of social media, including polarization, misinformation and disinformation, and the mental health crisis.
+More broadly, the aim of the project is to advance the understanding of social influence as a key feature of social media and a core mechanism underlying some of the main challenges emerging from the growing use of social media, including polarization, misinformation & disinformation, and the mental health crisis.
-Specifically, we will test the hypothesis -- debated by sociological theorists but not empirically tested -- that social influence can be understood as a generalized (social) system of interchange, analogous to money or power.
+Specifically, we will test the hypothesis - debated by sociological theorists but not empirically tested - that social influence can be understood as a generalized (social) system of interchange, analogous to money or power.
 In other words, the project studies influence as a general system of interchange where attention and content are traded.

 # Preface

-In order to analyze influence between nodes we begin by using a game-theoric approach to model a social community.
+In order to analyze influence relationships between nodes we begin by using a game-theoric approach to model a social community.
 The theory behind this approach is derived on the paper [Structure of Core-Periphery Communities](https://arxiv.org/abs/2207.06964).
 The results of the paper show that, if the model is correct and the assumptions are sound, in equilibrium:

 1. a community has a set of core agents (influencers) that follow all periphery agents (other users) in the community.
 The core agents then serve as a "hub" for the community by collecting and aggregating content and broadcasting it to others members of the community.